 How BrainHQ calculates percentiles

 Over time, many, many people have trained with BrainHQ.
-As a result, for each level in each exercise, BrainHQ has data that shows what average performance is, what peak performance is, and what not-so-good performance is.
+As a result, for each level in each exercise, BrainHQ has data that shows what typical performance is, what great performance is, and what not-so-good performance is.

-Based on that data, each time you complete a level, BrainHQ knows how your performance compares to that large population of people who have trained on the level before you.
-BrainHQ summarizes that performance in stars, showing you that you earned 1, 2, 3, 4 or 5 stars when you complete a level.
+Based on that data as you do a level, BrainHQ knows how your performance on each trial compares to that large population of people who have trained on the level before you.
+BrainHQ summarizes your best performance during the level in stars, showing you that you earned 1, 2, 3, 4 or 5 stars when you complete a level.